 - Use the slider control to place restriction on specifically rated content.
 Netflix breaks their parental controls down into four different levels.

-- Little Kids: This category includes G-rated films from the MPAA, like Finding Nemo or Toy Story, along with TV-Y and TV-G content from broadcasters.
-TV-Y typically covers children from the ages of two to six, whereas TV-G covers all general audiences without an age range.
-Setting the slider here will block the majority of content, including PG-rated films like Lilo and Stitch or The Incredibles.
-This definitely constitutes the most control of the categories, but it’s also a great way to easily prevent your youngest family members from viewing potentially-upsetting content.
+- Little Kids: This category includes G-rated films like Finding Nemo or Toy Story, along with TV-Y and TV-G content from broadcasters.
+TV-Y typically covers children from the ages of two to six, whereas TV-G covers general audiences without an age range.
+Setting the slider here will block the majority of content, including PG-rated films like Lilo and Stitch and The Incredibles.
+This definitely constitutes the most control of the categories, and it’s an easy way to prevent your youngest family members from viewing potentially upsetting content.

 - Teens: When your child starts getting close to the end of middle school, you can open them up to new content.
 Setting the slider to Teens allows your profiles to access all of the aforementioned content from Little and Older Kids, along with the addition of PG-13 and TV-14 content.
 Most films released these days are rated PG-13, including all of the Marvel Cinematic Universe films and Star Wars: The Force Awakens.
 These films might be fit for younger eyes, but PG-13 can also include raunchy comedies or other content that may be questionable for certain demographics.
 Shows like Mad Men and Better Call Saul both content violence and sex, but are rated TV-14.

 - Adults: Allowing content up to the Adult section will remove parental controls completely.
 This means that all R-rated, Not Rated, Unrated, and NC-17 films available on Netflix become available to anyone’s profile, as well as TV-MA content like The Walking Dead and Orange is the New Black.